2020 Stanley Cup playoffs: (8) Toronto Maple Leafs vs. (9) Columbus Blue Jackets

 Toronto finished eighth in the Eastern Conference with 81 points in 70 games for a points percentage of .579 and 28 RWs.
 Columbus had the same points percentage, but with 25 RWs they finished ninth.
 This was the first playoff meeting between these two teams.
 These teams split their two-game regular season series.

 The Blue Jackets defeated the Maple Leafs in five games.
 Joonas Korpisalo shut out the Maple Leafs in game one, stopping all 28 shots in a 2–0 victory.
-Maple Leafs goalie Frederik Andersen responded with his own shut out in game two, stopping 20 shots in the process of a 3–0 victory.
+Maple Leafs goaltender Frederik Andersen responded with his own shut out in game two, stopping 20 shots in the process of a 3–0 victory.
 Pierre-Luc Dubois's hat-trick, three-goal comeback-fulfilling, overtime goal spurred Columbus' game three victory, winning by a score of 4–3.
-The Maple Leafs then responded with their own three-goal comeback, all while sporting an extra attacker with the goalie pulled.
+The Maple Leafs then responded with their own three-goal comeback, all while sporting an extra attacker with the goaltender pulled.
 Auston Matthews then scored the overtime game-winner, the Leafs were victorious by a score of 4–3.
-In game five, Korpisalo shut the door on the Leafs, stopping all 33 shots in a 3–0 victory to advance to the First Round of the playoffs.
+In game five, Korpisalo shut the door on the Leafs, stopping all 33 shots in a 3–0 victory to advance to the first round of the playoffs.

-Western Conference Qualifying Round
+Western Conference qualifying round

 (5) Edmonton Oilers vs. (12) Chicago Blackhawks

 Edmonton finished fifth in the Western Conference with 83 points in 71 games for a points percentage of .585.
 Chicago gained 72 points in 70 games for a points percentage of .514 to finish twelfth in the Western Conference.
 This was the fifth playoff meeting between these two teams, with Edmonton winning three of the four previous series.
-They last met in the 1992 Clarence Campbell Conference Final, which Chicago won in a four-game sweep.
+They last met in the 1992 Campbell Conference finals, which Chicago won in a four-game sweep.
 Chicago won two of the three games in this year's regular season series.

 The Blackhawks upset the Oilers in four games.
 Blackhawks rookie forward Dominik Kubalik scored two goals and assisted three times in game one, resulting in Chicago's 6–4 victory.
 In game two, Oilers captain Connor McDavid recorded a hat-trick assisted thrice by Ryan Nugent-Hopkins tying the series 1–1 in a 6–3 triumph.
 In game three, Blackhawks captain Jonathan Toews scored twice, including the game-winner with 1:16 remaining in the game, capping off a 4–3 victory.
 In game four, Kubalik's goal at 8:30 of the third period proved to be the series-winner, defeating the Oilers 3–2.